AASHISHAG/aashishag.github.io/_posts/2019-6-26-gsoc_week-4+week-5.md

 I am happy to update on my Week 4 and Week 5 progress.
 I am progressing well with the project as per the proposal.
 This would be the evaluation period.
 I am totally excited.

+I spent this period working on Language and Phoneme Modeling.

 ![](
 /others/language-phoneme-model.png)